guillemontecinos/maquinitas/notes/bastl-microgranny-2.md

 ## MIDI CC

-microGranny reacts to MIDI CC messages to set the parameters of the sound, CC mapping is 102 = SAMPLE RATE, 103 = CRUSH, 104 = ATTACK, 105 = , 106 = GRAIN SIZE, 107 = GRAIN SPEED, 108 = START, 109 = END, 0 = PRESET CHANGE.
+microGranny reacts to MIDI CC messages to set the parameters of the sound, CC mapping is 102 = SAMPLE RATE, 103 = CRUSH, 104 = ATTACK, 105 = RELEASE, 106 = GRAIN SIZE, 107 = SHIFT SPEED, 108 = START, 109 = END, 0 = PRESET CHANGE.
 Modulation wheel sets the GRAIN SIZE and Sustain pedal is also, too.

 ## MIDI Sync